Access4all/adg/pages/knowledge/aria/purpose/README.md

 </div>
 ```

-But simply presenting something visually isn't enough for screen readers (if you are really curious and want to learn more about this, skip ahead and read [Screen readers don't convey visual attributes](/pages/knowledge/desktop-screen-readers/no-visual-attributes)).
-For example, although the currently active tabitem can be distinguished visually using `class="active"` and some CSS styling, screen readers won't know which tabitem in fact is the active one.
+But simply presenting something visually is not enough for screen readers (if you are really curious and want to learn more about this, skip ahead and read [Screen readers don't convey visual attributes](/pages/knowledge/desktop-screen-readers/no-visual-attributes)).
+For example, although the currently active tabitem can be distinguished visually using `class="active"` and some CSS styling, screen readers will not know which tabitem in fact is the active one.
 Proper semantical information is missing.

 ## ARIA to the rescue (?)